iodigital-com/io-technology/data/blog/interacting-with-chat-gpt-through-voice-ui-on-the-web.md

 }
 ```

-Next, as seen in the example above, the API can either named `SpeechRecognition` or `webkitSpeechRecognition`.
+Next, as seen in the example above, the Web API can either named `SpeechRecognition` or `webkitSpeechRecognition`.
 We assign it like this and set it up:

 ```jsx
 const SpeechRecognition = window.SpeechRecognition || window.webkitSpeechRecognition